shrenikgaonkar/git_sample/README.md

-This is a sample git project
+This is a sample git project.

+This is the new line.